sifrr/sifrr/packages/browser/sifrr-dom/README.md

 ## Tradeoffs

+-   :+1: Small Size
--   :+1: Use latest web API standards ( :-1: hence will not work in older browsers without [polyfills](#browser-api-support-needed-for))
+-   :+1: Use latest web API standards
+-   :-1: hence will not work in older browsers without [polyfills](#browser-api-support-needed-for)
+-   :+1: Small learning curve, as you use only HTML, CSS, and JS (you can use other things too if you want to though)
--   :+1: Pure DOM bindings (one-way, two-way), without any virtual DOM, still [fast(er)](#performance-comparison)
+-   :+1: Pure DOM bindings (one-way, two-way), without any virtual DOM,
+-   :+1: still [fast(er)](#performance-comparison) (just ~10-20% slower than vanillaJS)
 -   :-1: No virtual Dom (if that matters to you)
--   :-1: Slower on http/1.x due to one file per component architecture -> :+1: hence good for serving with http/2
+-   :+1: Low memory usage (just ~10-20% more than vanillaJS)
 -   :+1: Works without transpiling any code (no special syntax like jsx), and can be hosted with only a static server
 -   :+1: has Keyed implementation
 -   :+1: In-built Synthetic event listeners and custom events